EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # Virtual Set Theory and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

-Our project aims to construct a virtual mathematical kernel build on VST that runs on Lean4, rigorously validated using Lean 4 theorem prover or Lean 4 kernel.
-It builds off a minimal working example, the Problem of Apollonius and an NP-hard variant of the problem that can be solved by building virtual sets in Lean4 with deep connections to algebraic geomerry, fractals and the foundations of mathematics.
+Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover and its kernel.
+Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius alongside an NP-hard variant.
+The solution methodology involves constructing virtual sets within Lean 4, revealing profound interconnections spanning algebraic geometry, fractal geometry, and set theory—disciplines conventionally regarded as disjoint.

+Notably, the enumerative structure of this approach renders it computationally feasible, thereby enabling the effective simulation of virtual sets on a computer.

 ![Ludwig Feuerbach](https://raw.githubusercontent.com/EnumerativeGeometry/enumerativegeometry.github.io/main/static/ludwig.png)